Helen Jernegan: Adventuring

 Within a year of the marriage, in June 1862, Jared set sail for the Sandwich Islands, as Hawaii was known at the time.
 Within weeks of his leaving, Jernegan gave birth to their first child, Laura on June 29, 1862.
 Missing his family, Jared wrote asking Jernegan to meet him in Honolulu to make the return voyage with him.
 She left their daughter with her Aunt Pierce took a train to New York and boarded a steamship in September 1865.
 After an eight-day sea journey, she arrived in Aspinwall, Panama and boarded a train to take the fifty mile journey to Panama City.
 Boarding another steamer, Jernegan sailed for ten days to reach San Francisco, where she was delayed two weeks awaiting passage to Honolulu.
 When she arrived in Honolulu, the couple spent a month there before starting the return voyage.

 Sailing aboard the Oriole for Aitutaki in the Cook Islands, they made their way back to New Bedford, Massachusetts, after passing Cape Horn, arriving in September 1866.
-Three months later, on December 17, 1866, the couple's second child, Prescott Ford was born.
+Three months later, on December 17, 1866, the couple's second child, Prescott Ford Jernegan was born.
 Jared had earned enough from the trip aboard the Oriole to support the family for the next two years, but in 1868, he decided to take command of the Roman and sail with the entire family.
 Jernegan spent her days aboard ship watching the children and piecing by hand a log cabin quilt, which would contain 2310 strips of fabric.
 While on board the ship, Jared chalked out an area for the children to run freely but be away from the men working with the whales.
 He also made a schoolhouse on deck for Jernegan to give lessons to Laura.
 To practice her writing, Jernegan had Laura keep a diary of the trip.
 They sailed around Cape Horn and made landfall on the Juan Fernández Islands.
 From there, they proceeded to Cecorius Island where they met Jared's brother Nathan to exchange news and trade salt.
 On March 29, 1869, the Roman made landfall at Honolulu and Jernegan and the children disembarked.
 They lived in a rented cottage on Fort Street while Jared continued north to the Arctic.